-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by Kylie Gibbons, Main First Aid Officer and stored at the front desk of the reception area.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by Tina Palermo, First Aid Officer and stored at the front office.
 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.